EthSpring/EthSpring/docs/ethereum-applications/5-finance-and-investing.md

   To [boost your CRV rewards](https://resources.curve.fi/guides/boosting-your-crv-rewards), before deposit, you can use calculator to identify veCRV amount for 2.5x, mint veCRV with locker (must go buy CRV); and press "Deposit and stake in gauge" while deposit.

-- [ ] (Optional) Withdraw liquidity from a pool - select pool, go to "withdraw" tab.
+- [ ] Withdraw liquidity from a pool - select pool, go to "withdraw" tab.
-- [ ] (Optional) [Loopring](https://medium.com/loopring-protocol/loopring-launches-zkrollup-exchange-loopring-io-d6a85beeed21) is another decentralized exchange.
+- [ ] [Loopring](https://medium.com/loopring-protocol/loopring-launches-zkrollup-exchange-loopring-io-d6a85beeed21) is another decentralized exchange.
 It is a "layer 2" exchange built with zkSNARKS.
 Make a transaction on [Loopring](https://loopring.org/#/).

 ### Balancer